 - Fairness - demonstrating impartial and just treatment or behavior without favoritism or discrimination.

-- Honesty - demonstrating the quality of being honest; telling the truth all the time.
+- Honesty - demonstrating the quality of being honest; telling the truth always.

 Sportsmanship is an aspiration or ethos that a sport or activity will be enjoyed for its own sake, with proper consideration for fairness, ethics, respect, and a sense of fellowship with one’s competitors.
 It is the conduct and attitude of participants in sports, especially when considered commendable, as in fair play, courtesy, and grace in losing.
 Sportsmanship means playing fair, following the rules of the game, respecting the judgment of referees and officials, and treating opponents with respect.